autowarefoundation/autoware.universe/localization/pose_estimator_arbiter/README.md

 <details>
 <summary>Click to show details</summary>

-The following table is based on the runtime argument "pose_source," indicating which initial pose estimation methods are available and the parameters that should be provided to the pose_initialization node.
+The following table is based on the runtime argument "pose_source" indicating which initial pose estimation methods are available and the parameters that should be provided to the pose_initialization node.
 To avoid making the application too complicated, a priority is established so that NDT is always used when it is available.
 (The pose_initializer will only perform NDT-based initial pose estimation when `ndt_enabled` and `yabloc_enabled` are both `true`).